dokku/dokku/docs/getting-started/advanced-installation.md

 ## VMs with less than 1GB of memory

-Having less than 1GB of system memory available for Dokku and its containers, for example Digital Ocean's small 512MB machines, might result in unexpected errors, such as **! [remote rejected] master -> master (pre-receive hook declined)** during installation of NPM dependencies (https://github.com/npm/npm/issues/3867).
+Having less than 1GB of system memory available for Dokku and its containers, for example Vultr's small 512MB machines, might result in unexpected errors, such as **! [remote rejected] master -> master (pre-receive hook declined)** during installation of NPM dependencies (https://github.com/npm/npm/issues/3867).

 To work around this issue, it might suffice to augment the linux swap file size to a maximum of twice the physical memory size.